JingYang00/Copepod-gut-micorbes/README.md

 Email: jyangcm@connect.ust.hk

-Department of Ocean Science, the Hong Kong University of Science and Technology, Hong Kong SAR, China
+Department of Ocean Science, The Hong Kong University of Science and Technology, Hong Kong SAR, China

 alpha_beta.R showed the alpha diversity and beta diversity of copepod GMC.